bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:26 PM CT, November 09</p>
+<p class="updated_time"> Latest data: 03:37 PM CT, November 09</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 33°
+- 32°
-- Mostly Cloudy
+- Breezy and Mostly Cloudy
 - 65% humidity
-- 14 mph wind
+- 15 mph wind
-- 78% cloud cover
+- 77% cloud cover
 - 30 AQI 🟩
 - 0.06 inches of rain and 0.14 inches of snow in the past 24 hours
-- 0.63 inches of snow and 0.04 inches of rain expected in the next 48 hours
+- 0.33 inches of snow and 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>